7 Best Cross Country Shoes in 2026

 How we test cross country shoes

-Although it’s a rather small category and only a few brands produce models specifically for cross-country, we still want to get the cream of that crop.
+Although it’s a rather small category and not many produce models specifically for cross-country, we still want to get the cream of that crop.
 Here is our method:

-• We buy the shoes with our own money to make sure we give you a no-BS review.
+• We buy the shoes with our own money to make sure we deliver a bias-free review.

 Best cross-country shoes overall